Matri-Design-LLC/matritools/docs/example1.rst

         # change the geometry of this node to be a sphere
         node.geometry = node.geos['sphere']

-        # establish an x, y, and z coorinate based on scaled values of this person's height, weight, and age
+        # establish an x, y, and z coordinate based on scaled values of this person's height, weight, and age
         x_coordinate = (row["Age"])
         y_coordinate = (row["Bank Balance"])
         z_coordinate = (row['Height'])